cowprotocol/docs/docs/governance/README.md

 ### [Discord](https://discord.gg/invite/cowprotocol)

-The CoW DAO Discord server is currently the main discussion hub for the CoW Community and an informal place for governance discussions.
-The *"governance-discussion"* channel is where the governance matters and proposals can be discussed.
+The CoW DAO Discord server is currently the main discussion hub for the CoWmunity and an informal place for governance discussions.
+The `governance-discussion` channel is where the governance matters and proposals can be discussed.